GenomeDK/genomedk-docs/docs/getting-started.rst

 .. code-block:: console

-    [local]$ ssh-copy-id -i PUBLIC-KEY-PATH login.genome.au.dk
+    [local]$ ssh-copy-id -i PUBLIC-KEY-PATH USERNAME@login.genome.au.dk

-Replace *PUBLIC-KEY-PATH* with the path to your public key.
+Replace *PUBLIC-KEY-PATH* with the path to your public key and *USERNAME* with your cluster username.
 You will be asked to enter your password for the cluster.
 You should now be able to log in to the cluster without typing your password.
 Test this by runnning:

 .. code-block:: console